resitaydin/AI-product-assistant-demo/README.md

 # AI-product-assistant-demo
-This is the source code of the "Moisturizer AI" product.
+This is the source code of the "Moisturizer AI assistant" project.
 It utilizes llama3-8b model to provide answers to users.

-Interface of the project is coded in React.
+Interface: React
+Backend: Python
+API-provider: OpenRouter
+LLM: Llama-3